saanvijay/PulseAI/README.md

 ### Research Gap Agent *(Topic discovery — Research mode)*

 - Fetches recent papers from **5 research categories** in parallel (cs.AI, cs.LG, cs.CL, cs.CV, stat.ML)
-- Accepts an optional broad area to narrow the search (e.g. "computer vision")
+- **Topic-aware search** — uses your pipeline topic (or an explicit filter) to search paper abstracts and bodies (`all:` field), not just titles, so narrow topics still return results
+- **Randomised each run** — uses a random start offset per category, shuffles and samples a different subset of papers, and rotates through 10 analytical lenses (scalability, safety, efficiency, interpretability, etc.) so you get genuinely different gaps every time you click Run
-- Uses LLM to identify **5 genuine research gaps** with title + gap description
+- Uses LLM at `temperature=0.9` to identify **5 genuine research gaps** with title + one-sentence gap description
-- Selecting a gap automatically enables Research Paper mode in the UI
+- Selecting a gap automatically enables Research Paper mode for the pipeline
 - Output: `research_gap_output.json`

 ---